Pasteurization

 Go back in time a century and the idea of keeping fresh food for

-more than a day or so would have seemed not just ludicrous but
+more than a few days or so would have seemed not just ludicrous but

 positively dangerous: there's no surer way to make yourself ill than